 I wanted to work on something significant, something timely, something useful to the public.
 We chose the threat of the pandemic swine flu.
 She decoded the genetic make-up of the different strains of swine flu (as she had done for so many other pathogens) and using extrapolations from her previous research she came up with the frequency biomarkers for the swine flu; and was also able to mathematically determine the frequency-based antidotes.

 When I received the set of frequencies from her research lab, I was perplexed.
 These were not notes that one would play together harmonically.
 I could not see a way that these notes could be combined into a pleasing musical piece.
 But I believed in the magic of what she had done for me.
 I had to give it a try.
 To my surprise, the notes went together creating an unusual, yet aesthetic, combination of notes and tones.
 The first release was not meditative, relaxing music nor was it supposed to be.
-It was designed as a pathogen killing set of frequencies.
+It was designed as a pathogen-killing set of frequencies.
 My wife and I, and others have found relief from colds, sinus irritations and sore throat symptoms.
-In real-life, the frequencies were experimentally used to reverse diagnosed swine flu symptoms that were resistant to Tamiflu.
+In real life, the frequencies were experimentally used to reverse diagnosed swine flu symptoms that were resistant to Tamiflu.

-The second release contains the original eight minute Swine Flu (Le Ceil (The Sky) frequency set but has been combined with relaxing meditation sounds.
+The second release contains the original eight-minute Swine Flu (Le Ciel (The Sky) frequency set but has been combined with relaxing meditation sounds.
 The result is a 30-minute sound journey, called Sines of Life: Arrival of Healing that is designed to relax the body into a state of self-healing.

 Can these results be trusted?
 Many years of research substantiate the ability of music and sound to support optimal human form and function.
 What more can you ask?
 Do the techniques conform to the standards of conventional medical practice?
 No, but you cannot argue with the results.
 How does it work?
 I don’t think any of us can answer that yet.
 We only know that it does and that the public has a right to know about it.

 In my case, standard medical practice had nothing to offer.
 I was told to go home and die.
-I believe that frequency-based biomarkers that can be translated into sound and music, holds the potential to change the face of medicine.
+I believe that frequency-based biomarkers can be translated into sound and music, and hold the potential to change the face of medicine.
 This is too new, too innovative, too “out there” for people to wrap their heads around, but I’m living proof that it is real.
 It can potentially help thousands of people who have been left with no conventional options.

 ------------